 - Operational Consistency: How are leaders architecting the conditions and operating models in which teams—augmented by AI—consistently deliver high-integrity experiences at scale?

-- Accountability Mandate: What new forms of enterprise-level responsibility must we take on to bridge the gap between customer-centric intent and bottom-line growth?
+- Accountability Mandate: What new forms of enterprise-level responsibility must design executives take on to bridge the gap between customer-centric intent and bottom-line growth?

-- Metrics of Success: What are the new KPIs that measure experience not as a "feeling," but as a structural business asset?
+- Metrics of Success: What are the new KPIs that measure experience not as a "feeling," but as a structural enterprise capability to drive outcomes?

-In 2026, DXC will build on this shift and convert insights into guidance and resources for our membership community—expanding the career pathways for design executives as enterprise-level experience leaders who will be increasingly accountable for business outcomes while also contributing to and influencing them.
+In 2026, DXC will build on this shift and convert insights into guidance and resources for our membership community—expanding the career pathways for design executives as enterprise-level experience leaders who will be increasingly accountable for performance and outcomes.

-We will clarify not only how design-led experience leaders operate, but what direction they must take, measurements for enterprise accountability, and what distinguishes design executives operating at either functional vs enterprise-level roles.
+We'll invest in clarifying not only how design-led experience leaders operate, but also the direction they must take, the measures required for enterprise accountability, and what distinguishes design executives who can rise into these roles and sustain high-level performance with accountability.

 - Q1 | Expanding Design as Experience Leadership: We begin by establishing a new thesis for the value, scope, and authority of the role—defining how design executives must evolve from functional heads into enterprise decision-makers.